beaujeant/beaujeant.github.io/AppSec101/lab.md

 In this case, you simply need to type `ENTER` to see the rest of the disassembled code.

 As explained in the [CPU](/appsec101/cpu/) and [memory](/appsec101/memory/) chapters, machine code instructions are basically a group of binary values that signify a specific instruction for the CPU.
 E.g. `b8 00 00 00 00` means moving `0x00000000` in the register `EAX`.
-However, it is usually easier for human to read pseudo-english rather than hexadecimal value, therefore disassembler translate the binary values (opcodes) in human readable code.
+However, it is usually easier for humans to read pseudo-English rather than hexadecimal value, therefore disassembler translates the binary values (opcodes) in human-readable code.
 Here in this case, `b8 00 00 00 00` is translated as `mov $0x0, %eax` (see instruction at the address `0x08048454`).
 This representation is the AT&T syntax.
 However, it exists different ways to represent opcodes, the most known one being "Intel".
 In Intel syntax, `b8 00 00 00 00` is translated as `mov eax, 0x0`.
 I think the Intel syntax is easier to read than AT&T, therefore this course will be using Intel syntax.
 To change the syntax in GDB, you can run the following command:

 ```
 (gdb) set disassembly-flavor intel